 - Pillar procedure – In this procedure, doctors inject polyester filament into your soft palate.
 This stiffens the soft palate and reduces snoring substantially.

 - Nasal strips – Nasal strips help increase the area of the nasal passage.

 Schedule a Snoring Consultation in Port Neches, TX

 Contact Dr. M Boyd Herndon in Port Neches for information on treating snoring.
 Give our office a call at (409) 729-6401 or request an appointment through our secure online form.
-Dr. Herndon treats chronic snoring for patients from Beaumont, Nederland, Groves, Port Arthur, and the surrounding area.
+Our sleep doctor in Beaumont, TX treats chronic snoring for patients from Beaumont, Nederland, Groves, Port Arthur, and the surrounding area.